South Sea Islands Museum: Exhibitions

 "Once used for head-hunting raids in the Solomon Islands, this 52 foot war canoe arrived in Sydney ..., carefully "bandaged" in sacking as protection against souvenir hunters.
 The canoe was unloaded from the Burns Philip Freighter, Tulagi at Walsh Bay and will eventually be displayed at the Seventh-day Adventist Church's South Pacific Island Museum at Cooranbong, 80 miles north of Sydney".

-Opening
+Closure

-It is open Sunday, Wednesday and Saturday, 1400 to 1600, or by appointment.
+The South Sea Island Museum is permanently closed.
+All artefacts are in storage and being looked after by the Adventist Heritage Centre, with plans to establish a new museum in the future.